Sam Grimley

-Sam Grimley (born 3 January 1991) is a former Australian rules football player who played for the Hawthorn Football Club and Essendon Football Club in the Australian Football League.
+Sam Grimley (born 3 January 1991) is an Australian rules footballer who currently plays for the University Blues in the Victorian Amateur Football Association (VAFA).
+He previously played professionally for the Hawthorn Football Club and Essendon Football Club in the Australian Football League (AFL).

+Career

 After Hawthorn won the 2008 premiership, the Hawthorn recruitment officer concentrated on the younger players in the 2009 AFL draft.
 Grimley was a third-round selection (Hawthorn), No. 39 overall.